supervisely/docs/enterprise/sso/README.md

 Click the "Add" button and provide credentials to your Open ID authorization provider.

-You may also consider switching "Disable built-in logins" and "Allow only existing users" (see below).
+You may also consider switching "Disable built-in logins" and "Allow only existing users" (see [here](#authorization-settings)).

 ![Configure OpenID at the Instance Settings page](./openid-modal.png)